-- environmental areas – such as waste management, energy consumption and carbon footprint, deforestation, biodiversity preservation, risk prevention related to natural and industrial disasters (oil spills, soil contamination…) – etc.
+- environmental areas – such as waste management, energy consumption and carbon footprint, deforestation, biodiversity preservation, risk prevention related to natural and industrial disasters (oil spills, soil contamination, bad land management, greenhouse gas emissions…) – etc.

-- social areas – such as social dialogue in the company’s management policy, gender parity, prevention of work-related accidents, staff training and, more recently, EDI criteria (Equity, Diversity, Inclusion);
+- social areas – such as social dialogue in the company’s management policy, gender parity, prevention of work-related accidents, staff training and, more recently, EDI criteria (Equity, Diversity, Inclusion) for good integration management;

-- governance areas – transparency, independence of the board of directors, diversity, the structure of the board of directors, tax practices, executive compensation, etc.)
+- governance areas – transparency, independence of the board of directors, diversity, the structure of the board of directors, tax practices and investment, portfolio manager transparency, financial investment and risk management strategies, executive compensation, etc.)

-An ESG report is therefore an annual extra-financial report that takes stock of a company’s ESG areas, the annual or multi-annual objectives that are set to achieve these objectives and the tools that enable the company’s performance to be assessed in this respect.
+An ESG report is therefore an annual extra-financial report that takes stock of a company’s ESG areas, the annual or multi-annual objectives that are set to achieve these types of project and the tools that enable the company’s performance to be assessed in this respect.

 ESG TOOLS AND THE CREDIBILITY OF A COMPANY WITH REGARD TO SUSTAINABLE DEVELOPMENT

-Not all ESG-related criteria can be quantified in the same way.
+All ESG data can not be quantified in the same way.

 For example, in the area of GHG emissions, there are three perimeters – called Scope 1, 2 and 3 – which have been defined with the development of Life Cycle Assessments (LCA).
-Taking into account only Scope 1 and 2 (direct and indirect GHG emissions) and not Scope 3 – other emissions linked to procurement or transport, for example – can lead to a distortion of reality.
+Taking into account only Scope 1 and 2 (direct and indirect GHG emissions) and not Scope 3 – other emissions linked to the chain, for example – can lead to a distortion of reality.